MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wave-processing.md

 ### Turn the Wave batch job details page on or off

-As of Supply Chain Management version 10.0.25, the **Wave batch job details** page is turned on by default.
-Admins can turn this functionality on or off by searching for the *Wave batch job details* feature in the [Feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) workspace.
+To use this feature, it must be turned on for your system.
+As of Supply Chain Management version 10.0.25, the feature is turned on by default.
+As of Supply Chain Management version 10.0.29, the feature is mandatory and can't be turned off.
+If you are running a version older than 10.0.29, then admins can turn this functionality on or off by searching for the *Wave batch job details* feature in the [Feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) workspace.

 ### Use the Wave batch job details page